 Directions To Coral Pink Sand Dunes State Park

 Coral Pink Sand Dunes State Park visitor center is located in Southern Utah around 20 miles west of Kanab.
-We have rounded up the most comprehensive list of the 25 best things to do in Kanab Utah, which includes Coral Pink Sand Dunes.

 When looking on a map it isn’t obvious where you need to drive in order to access the main state park area, but there is only one entrance for vehicles and it will become obvious once you arrive.